 Yet instead of reselling that to retailers, Costco itself acts as a retailer by leveraging its membership-based business model and selling those items in bulk quantity directly to consumers, who appreciate the convenience of its prices together with the selection of high-quality products.

 In other cases yet, the distribution channels strategy might be even shorter.
-Take the example of the Apple business model where the company sells part of its products via its retail stores, which create a unique experience for ‘s consumers and makes the value chain shorter.
+Take the example of the Apple business model, where the company sells part of its products via its retail stores.

 Distribution channel vs. supply chain

 It is easy to confuse and mix up the definition of distribution channels with the supply chain even though the distribution channels and strategies might sometimes cross with the supply chain.

-The distribution strategy concerns primarily on bringing the product in front of customers, and especially customers that are willing and ready to buy it.
+The distribution strategy concerns primarily with bringing the product in front of customers, especially customers that are willing and ready to buy it.

 For instance, in the Luxottica business model, vertical integration means the ability to control the full customer experience and to choose also the location of the retail stores.